Linda H. Chen

 - 2008 Dean’s Research Award, Eller College of Management, University of Arizona

 - Member of the RBC (Royal Bank of Canada) Dominion Securities President’s Club (1996)

 - Dalhousie Graduate Scholarship (1989-90 and 1990-91)

-Linda H. Chen, Ph.D., is an assistant professor in the Department of Accounting where she teaches financial accounting.
+Linda H. Chen, Ph.D., is Department Head and associate professor in the Department of Accounting and Management Information Systems, where she teaches financial accounting.
 Prior to joining University of Idaho in 2017, Chen worked at Washington State University and University of Massachusetts-Boston where she taught financial accounting, federal taxation, taxes and business strategies.